zammad/zammad-admin-documentation/system/variables/current-user.rst

 Current user variables always return values of the current user that caused e.g. a trigger to run.

-.. note:: Due to the above fact, these variables are often not (yet) set or available for usuage.
+.. note:: Due to the above fact, these variables are often not (yet) set or available for usage.

    In situations where e.g. schedulers or triggers run, this most likely is nothing you want to use.

 .. csv-table:: Current User Variables
    :header: "name", "variable", "example"
-   :widths: 20, 10, 20
+   :widths: 20,10,20

    "Current User > Web", "``#{user.web}``", "``https://zammad.org`` or empty if not set" "Current User > VIP", "``#{user.vip}``", "``false`` or ``true``"